Pandoks/hammer-control/README.md

 **Hammer Control** has it's own internal clock and it periodically verifies the time with an online source.
 The user cannot bypass the schedule if they change the local time.
 When [SelfControl](https://github.com/SelfControlApp/selfcontrol) starts however, the user can still bypass it with a time skip.
-When they change the time back the time, **Hammer Control** will automatically start another blocking session.
+When they change the time back, **Hammer Control** will automatically start another blocking session.

 ## Installation